arbhoj/cluster-api-provider-preprovisioned-field/README.md

 > Once the process to push DKP images to the registry server is more refined we will include that option as well

 ```
-ansible-playbook -i inventory_registry.yaml ansible/image_registry_setup.yaml
+ansible-playbook -i provision/inventory_registry.yaml ansible/image_registry_setup.yaml
 ```

 ### Run playbook to configure disks for localvolumes
 This playbook will configure and mount the disks to be used by the localvolumeprovisioner

 ```
-ansible-playbook -i inventory_registry.yaml ansible/configure_disks.yaml
+ansible-playbook -i provision/inventory_registry.yaml ansible/configure_disks.yaml
 ```

 Push images to the registry.
+> Notes:
+- Only do this if configuring a local registry server.
+Else skip to the next step
-Note: Currently only Kommander images are packaged
+- Currently only Kommander images are packaged

-> Note: Do this on the registry server
+- Do this on the registry server
 ```
 export VERSION=v2.0.0
 wget "https://downloads.mesosphere.com/kommander/airgapped/${VERSION}/kommander_image_bundle_${VERSION}_linux_amd64.tar" -O kommander-image-bundle.tar